ShantanuRenghe/Dynamic-Memory-Management/README.md

 - Validate memory allocations and deallocations to prevent memory leaks and access violations.
 - Ensure that the C compiler is installed on your system.

+Contributions to the Dynamic Memory Management System project are welcome!
+Whether it's bug fixes, feature enhancements, or documentation improvements, feel free to contribute to make this project even better.